 PennApps X will start in the evening of Friday, September 12th, 2014 with the kick-off ceremony and continue until September 14th with the closing ceremony and prize distribution.
 There will be events planned throughout Friday for those who arrive early.
 A detailed schedule of events and locations is posted below.
 You can even go ahead and mark your calendar for our winter event: January 16-18, 2015.

 All the coolest people interested in tech will be there.
 Participants are the top high school and college developers from schools across the US and other countries like Switzerland, Canada, England, and Singapore.

 We’re looking for creative and innovative people with a set of skills that can contribute to a project: mobile, web, hardware, design, or anything else really cool.
 We generally prefer people that have proven their abilities in previous projects, evident through Github links, project descriptions, or participation/awards in other hackathons.
 Applications for the Fall 2014 PennApps are over for non-Penn students.
 Watch out for PennApps Winter 2015, January 16-18.

 Nope!
-We’ll have a separate registration process for Penn students only, starting sometime in late August.
-If you’re new to programming, we’ll be running workshops for Penn students in the weeks leading up to the event.
+We have a separate registration process for Penn students only.
+If you’re new to programming, we're running workshops for Penn students in the week leading up to the event.

 Need: Laptop and charger, cellphone and charger, sleeping bag, pillow, toiletries, a couple changes of clothes (nerdy shirts are particularly appreciated).
 Don’t need: a pre-determined team, an idea for an app, food or drink.
 Pleeeeaaaassseeee don’t bring: Firearms or other weapons, alcohol, illegal drugs, soldering or similar equipment, animals (no matter how adorable).